Sun for Future - Biodiv Solar Parks on Farmland

-- 2021: The feed-in tariff for the year of commissioning and the following 20 years is 5 cents per kilowatt hour.
+- 2021: The feed-in tariff for the year of commissioning plus for the following 20 years is 4.5 cents per kilowatt hour.

-- 2050: The feed-in tariff for the year of commissioning and the following 20 years is 2 cents per kilowatt hour.
+- 2050 plus the years following: The feed-in tariff for the year of commissioning plus the following 20 years shall be 1.5 cents per kilowatt hour.

 Due to the higher solar radiation in the southern countries of the EU, solar electricity can be generated more efficiently there.
 Exporting solar energy from the south to the north of the EU can be a sensible option, both economically and in terms of trade policy.

-Keywords in this context: high-voltage direct current transmission (HVDC), European Supergrid, reduction of Germany's trade balance surplus vis-à-vis the EU's southern countries.
+Keywords in this context: high-voltage direct current transmission (HVDC), European Supergrid, reduction of the trade surplus of EU northern countries vis-à-vis EU southern countries.